TORTINI

 As for the article by Carbon [sic], this publication never rejected a hierarchy of evidence.
 The court’s language, quoted above, follows immediately after the court’s discussion of Sir Austin’s nine types of corroborating evidence that would support the causal interpretation of an association.
 As such, the court seems to imply, incorrectly, that there was no hierarchy of these considerations.[8]

 The court’s language also suggests that the quoted language came from the National Cancer Institute (NCI), but its provenance is quite different.
 The cited article’s lead author, Michele Carbone (not Carbon), was reporting on a workshop hosted by the NCI at an NCI building; it was not an official NCI event or publication.
-The NCI did sponsor or conduct the meeting, and Carbone’s paper was not an official statement of the NCI.
+The NCI did not sponsor or conduct the meeting, and Carbone’s paper was not an official statement of the NCI.
 Carbone’s paper was styled “Meeting Report,” and published as a paid advertisement in Cancer Research, not in the Journal of the National Cancer Institute as a scholarly article.

 The discipline of epidemiology was not strongly represented at the meeting; most of the chairpersons and scientists in attendance were pathologists, cell biologists, virologists, and toxicologists.
 The authors of the meeting report reflect the interests and focus of the scientists in attendance.
 The lead author, Michele Carbone, a pathologist at the University of Hawaii, was an enthusiastic proponent of Simian Virus 40 as a cause of mesothelioma, a hypothesis that has not fared terribly well in the crucible of epidemiologic science.